Hearth & Hand with Magnolia by Chip & Joanna Gaines

-Please read below to see the exact readings of the mug pictured here when tested with an XRF instrument.
+Please see below for the exact readings of the mug pictured when tested with an XRF instrument.

 The level of Lead found on this cup is considered safe by all standards.

-To see more pieces from this Hearth & Hand line that I have tested, Click HERE.
+To see more pieces from the Hearth & Hand line that Lead Safe Mama has tested, click HERE.

-Click HERE to learn more about XRF Testing and to see more mugs I have tested, Click HERE.
+Click HERE to learn more about XRF testing and for more mugs we have tested, click HERE.

 Exterior Gold Speckled Glaze

-(Readings done for at least 60 seconds each, multiple readings done to confirm the levels.
-If a metal is not listed it was not detected on the spot tested.)
+(Readings were completed for at least 60 seconds each.
+Multiple readings were conducted to confirm the levels found.
+If a metal is not listed then it was not detected on the spot tested.)

 - Lead (Pb): 77 +/- 21 ppm